Copycat Culver's Chicken Cashew Salad is a quick and filling salad recipe that's as simple to toss together as it is delicious!

 Chicken Cashew Salad is my favorite salad from Culver’s, a Midwestern fast-food chain, which I get anytime I’m on the road.
 Or craving cheese.
 They have the best cheese.

 I make it home a lot for lunch, and it couldn’t be easier to toss together.
 Just saute or grill a chicken breast then place it on a bed of lettuce studded with sliced cucumbers, cherry tomatoes, cashew halves, and freshly grated cheddar cheese in any amount you like.
-No measurements needed in this non-recipe, recipe!

 The absolute best part is the freshly grated cheddar cheese that gets sprinkled on top.
-Freshly grated cheddah is silky, creamy, and smooth, and pairs beautifully with the salty cashews, and sweet cherry tomatoes.
+Freshly grated cheddar is silky, creamy, and smooth, and pairs beautifully with the salty cashews, and sweet cherry tomatoes.
 Definitely skip the pre-shredded stuff!

 Copycat Culver’s Chicken Cashew Salad